 Mandrels:

-Mandrels are used to support the internal diameter of the Tube and Pipe during the bending phase and depending on the material and Radii different types of mandrels are used
+Mandrels, an important part of tube bend tooling, are used to support the internal diameter of the tube and pipe during the bending phase.
+Depending on the material and radii, different types of mandrels are used.

-Tube and Pipe bending tools are an essential investment to make working with tube and pipes easier and using the incorrect tooling can not only damages and wastes your raw materials but affect machine performance and your production output.
+Tube bend tooling and pipe bending tools are an essential investment to make working with tube and pipes easier.
+Using incorrect tooling can not only damage and waste your raw materials but also affect machine performance and your production output.

 We offer a full range of tube and pipe bending tools designed and manufactured by us in Australia.
 To complement our bend tooling, we also offer a full range of NC and CNC bending machines for every application Australia-wide.